Glenn Greenwald On Facing Down Bolsonaro, Woke Journalists, Animal Torture

 The indefatigable Greenwald needs no introduction for Dishheads.
 He was once a demon for the pro-war right; and now for the woke left.
+You can pre-order his book on Brazil under Bolsonaro, Securing Democracy, and you can donate to the animal shelter he started.

 Looking back to last week, many readers enjoyed our episode with trans activist Mara Keisling: